nehakrishnakumar/juicy-app/README.md

 # juicy-app
-Experimentation with the MERN Stack, will involve database of fact about different types of juices, including my favorite, orange juice.
+This is my way of experimenting with the MERN Stack for frontend and backend development.
+If completed, it will involve a database of facts about different types of juices, including my favorite, orange juice.
+It will also include a personalized juice tracker - to keep track of all of the different flavors of juices one drinks in one day.
+On a normal day I have 2 to 3 glasses of orange juice.
+On some days I may feel like having tomato juice, or apple juice, or grapefruit juice.
+Ahhh, variety truly is the spice of life!